 “Radon is a naturally-occurring radioactive gas that is produced naturally by the breakdown of uranium in the ground and can get into your home undetected and increases your risk of developing lung cancer.
-You can’t see it, smell it or taste it.“Order the Test Online
+According to Health Canada and the World Health Organization, it is the second leading cause of lung cancer after smoking.
+Did you know It is also the deadliest of all cancers?
+Radon gas is the kind of hazard that you can’t see, smell it or taste.
+The only way to know if it is present in YOUR home is to test“Order the Test Online

 What is included in the service price of $55?

 - One E-PERM radon monitor, which can be used for one 3-month long test

 - Free shipping from the lab to the Client

 - Letter from Manager of our Laboratories explaining the results

 - Quality Assurance Procedures

 - Access to live support from Certified Home Radon Measurement Professionals